810 Squadron Parent Handbook

 11. I agree to follow the Chain of Command for parents and encourage my child to follow his/her own Chain of Command.

-Additional Cadet activities and programming is funded through the “Guardians of 810” sponsoring committee’s fundraising efforts which ensures that the Cadets have access to a highly rewarding program which provides them with many opportunities for new experiences, develop leadership and community citizenship, and have fun.
+Additional Cadet activities and programming is funded through the “Guardians of 810” sponsoring committee’s fundraising efforts which ensure that the Cadets have access to a highly rewarding program that provides them with many opportunities for new experiences, develop leadership and community citizenship, and have fun.

-Fundraising provides for core program costs such as rent of the gym, classrooms, telephone and class resources.
+Fundraising provides for core program costs such as the rent of the gym, classrooms, telephone, and class resources.
 It also provides for gliding experiences, scholarships, band, sports activities, first aid training, awards and recognition, and many others.
-Fundraising is critical to maintain the program that all 810 Cadets love.
-Bingo’s and Casino’s provide the primary source of revenue dollars that we are able to count on.
+Fundraising is critical to maintaining the program that all 810 Cadets love.
+Bingos and Casinos provide the primary source of revenue dollars that we are able to count on.
 WE ASK THAT EVERYONE DO THEIR PART TO HELP SUPPORT ALL OUR FUNDRAISING EFFORTS.

 ~Together we make light of hard work~